RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

   - Code folding support
   - Comment/Uncomment for all languages
   - Give warnings and error messages for other languages besides Python
+* History Log:
+    - Better support for IPython consoles

-## Version 3.2 / March 2017
+## Version 3.2 / June 2017

 **New major features**:
 * Editor
     - Make code completion to work on the fly
     - Markdown and Restructured text support
+    - Improve Pygments integration
+    - Tabs reordering
+    - Make the File Switcher to open files of the current project
 * Projects:
     - Add the ability to associate a virtual or conda environment with a project
     - Conda Package Manager to install/uninstall packages
-* History Log:
-    - Better support for IPython consoles

-## Version 3.1 / January 2017

-**New major features**:
 * Settings
     - Emacs and RStudio keyboard shortcut sets
-* Editor
-    - Improve Pygments integration
-    - Tabs reordering
-    - Make the File Switcher to open files of the current project
 * IPython Console
     - Make it use the current Spyder color scheme theme